ebzzry/ebzzry.github.io/en/fkd/emacs-tips-2.md

 (require 'use-package)
 ```

-To install `markdown-mode`, even if it doesn’t exist yet, and configure its related options, after
+To install `markdown-mode`, for example, even if it doesn’t exist yet, and configure its related options, after
 loading it, have:

 ```lisp